Templates

 Design your template

-To design your template, you can navigate to your template page and click on the "Modifier" button.
+To design your custom template, you can navigate to your template page and click on the "Modifier" button.
 You'll end up on the DocLift template's online editor.
 It is very similar to other text editors, such as Microsoft Word.
 There are, however, some gotchas that you need to take into account:

-1. Page breaks You can control where each of your final PDF pages will break by inserting "Page breaks".
+- Page breaks You can control where each of your final PDF pages will break by inserting "Page breaks".
 To do this, place your cursor where you want the page to break, then navigate to "Insérer" at the top toolbar and click on "Saut de page".

-2. Columns If you need to divide a part of the template into columns, you'll have to use a table for this.
+- Columns If you need to divide a part of the template into columns, you'll have to use a table for this.
 To do this, place your cursor where you want to have columns and go to "Tableau" in the top menu.
 You'll then be able to choose the layout of the table (number of cols / rows).
 Once this is done, you can place your content inside the table.
 Note that you can hide the table borders by selecting the table and clicking in the top menu "Tableau" > "Propriétés du tableau".
 Then in the "Général" tab, set the border width to 0.
-From there you can also also set a background color or define border width, shape, and color.
+From there you can also set a background color or define border width, shape, and color.

 Template variables

-A template can hold dynamic content such as text, numbers, dates or checkboxes.
+A template can hold dynamic content such as text, numbers, dates, checkboxes, radio buttons, or select lists.
 This is done through variables.
-A template variable is defined by the following attributes:

-• Title: The name of the variable.
-This must consist of alphanumeric characters ([A-Z] and digits[0-9]).
+- Title: The name of the variable.
+This must consist of alphanumeric characters ([A-Z] and digits [0-9]) and underscores.
 Be very precise when naming variables; otherwise, you might have trouble distinguishing them.
 For instance, if your variable is the first name of an investor, you should name it investor_first_name instead of just first_name.
-Otherwise, if you add a second person who has a first name, you won't be able to tell to whose first name the a poorly worded variable like first_name refers.
+Otherwise, if you add a second person who has a first name, you won't be able to tell to whose first name a poorly worded variable like first_name refers.

 The amount of the investor's investment in the following format XXX,XXX.XX.